Okay, I iron my jeans. So sue me.

 “Real pretty” was an understatement.
 The girl was stunning.
 Literally.
 His body felt as if he’d been zapped by a stun gun.
 For starters, her eyes were… Well, they were different.
 Unusual.
-Such a vivid green they seemed to glow in the dark, and along with the slightly tilted-up corners gave her the look of a jungle cat.
+Wide-set and almost too large for her delicate face.
+The color was such a vivid green they seemed to glow in the dark, and along with the slightly tilted-up corners gave her the look of a jungle cat.

 Those kohl-lined, otherworldly orbs held him captive for what felt like minutes but was really only seconds.
 He was the first to blink.
 She was the first to look away.

-He watched as the young woman struggled to her feet—bracing the wall for support and favoring one leg as she stood.
-Over the low cuff of her fringed suede booties, he could see that she had a swollen ankle.
-He also took note of her “roughed up” appearance.
-And what little clothes she had on!
+He watched the young woman struggle to her feet, bracing the wall for support and favoring one leg as she stood.
+Over the low cuff of her fringed suede booties he could see that she had a swollen ankle.
+He also took note of her “roughed up” appearance and what little clothes she had on.
 As his eyeballs did a slow roll down the length of her, what they took in caused his features to twist in objection.

-The western shirt she was wearing was unbuttoned to mid chest—no doubt so the efforts of her push-up bra could be better appreciated—and was tied high above her belly button—no doubt to show off her provocative piercing and taut midriff.
-A sleeve was ripped at the shoulder, an employee nametag dangled crookedly, and the crimson stain splattered across her front was either ketchup, salsa or something much worse.
+The western shirt she wore was unbuttoned to mid chest, no doubt so the efforts of her push-up bra could be better appreciated.
+And was tied above her belly button, no doubt to show off her provocative piercing and taut midriff.
+A sleeve was ripped at the shoulder and the crimson stain splattered across her front was either ketchup, salsa or something much worse.

-If that wasn’t disgraceful on its own, her frayed denim shorts were so tiny and tight they left nothing to the imagination.
+If that wasn’t disgraceful all on its own, her frayed denim shorts were so tiny and tight they left nothing to the imagination.
 Not.
 One.
 Damn.
 Thing.
-Those—what where they called, Daisy Dukes?—looked downright obscene!
+Those—what were they called, Daisy Dukes?—looked downright obscene.

 Julian’s mouth suddenly tasted like cotton.
 He had to forcibly pry his eyes away from that part of her anatomy where they had no business lingering.
 That relatively small area of real estate between a woman’s thighs able to bring kings and conquerors to their knees.

-With yoga pants a trend that didn’t seem to be fading anytime soon, camel toe was so ubiquitous these days that he was rarely fazed anymore.
-But Holy Mother, he’d never seen a vedgie quite so... blatant.
+With yoga pants a trend unlikely to fade anytime soon, camel toe was so ubiquitous these days that the sight no longer fazed him.
+But Holy Mother, he couldn’t recall seeing a vedgie quite that blatant before.
 How the hell was a man not supposed to ogle?

-Fighting to keep his gaze on her face, he watched his sister’s “new friend” limp toward them, wincing with every step.
+Fighting to keep his gaze on her face, he watched his sister’s cohort limp toward them—wincing with every step.

 Besides being sinfully handsome, he was also tall.
-Not basketball player-sized, although his vertical presence would turn heads in a crowd.
-His hair was darker than his sister’s and his eyes a lighter shade of blue, yet they shared the same Eastern European features.
+Though not quite basketball player-sized, his vertical presence would turn heads in a crowd.
+His hair was darker than his sister’s and his eyes a lighter shade of blue, but they shared the same Eastern European features.
 High cheekbones, full sculpted lips, pale skin…

 Was that the reason Frankie was feeling all jumbly inside?
 Attractive men normally didn’t make her nervous.
 But a hot-as-hell holy father?
 A first in her book.